Criticism of capitalism: Exploitation of workers

 In Das Kapital, Marx identified the commodity as the basic unit of capitalist organization.
-Marx described a "common denominator" between commodities, in particular that commodities are the product of labor and are related to each other by an exchange value (i.e. price).
+Marx described a "common denominator" among commodities, namely that they are products of labor and are related to each other by an exchange value (i.e., price).
 By using the labor theory of value, Marxists see a connection between labor and exchange value, in that commodities are exchanged depending on the socially necessary labor time needed to produce them.
 However, due to the productive forces of industrial organization, laborers are seen as creating more exchange value during the course of the working day than the cost of their survival (food, shelter, clothing and so on).
 Marxists argue that capitalists are thus able to pay for this cost of survival while expropriating the excess labor (i.e. surplus value).

 Marxists further argue that due to economic inequality, the purchase of labor cannot occur under "free" conditions.
-Since capitalists control the means of production (e.g. factories, businesses, machinery and so on) and workers control only their labor, the worker is naturally coerced into allowing their labor to be exploited.
+Since capitalists control the means of production (e.g., factories, businesses, machinery, and so on) and workers control only their labor, the worker is naturally coerced into allowing their labor to be exploited.
 Critics argue that exploitation occurs even if the exploited consents, since the definition of exploitation is independent of consent.
 In essence, workers must allow their labor to be exploited or face starvation.
 Since some degree of unemployment is typical in modern economies, Marxists argue that wages are naturally driven down in free market systems.
-Hence, even if a worker contests their wages, capitalists are able to find someone from the reserve army of labor who is more desperate.
+Hence, even if a worker contests their wages, capitalists can find someone from the reserve army of labor who is more desperate.